GregariousMammal/Main-Site/content/clients/eventstore.md

   - Event Sourcing
 ---

 Event Store is an open-source, functional database with Complex Event Processing in C# JavaScript.
-Chris is helping with overhauling their documentation.
+We maintain their documentation and technical blog posts.